FAIR-by-Design-Demo/runnerstest/resources/syllabus.md

 ## Location

-- where it will be available
+- Where it will be available
-- physical location
+- Physical location
 - URL link to resources (and virtual room if online) should lead to the learning Skills4EOSC platform

 ## Training Description